ostafford/holbertonschool-low_level_programming/recursion/README.md

 ## 4. Once an idea has taken hold of the brain it's almost impossible to eradicate

+## 5. Your subconscious is looking for the dreamer

 ```
 int sqrt_recursion(int n) {
     // First check if the number is negative